Supporting a Life of Jewish Meaning

 Shabbat at USC Hillel

 Almost every Friday night, students are welcome at Hillel for Shabbat services and dinner.
 We have an ongoing traditional-Egalitarian minyan (prayer group) led by students and staff.
 You can view our Shabbat schedule HERE.
-To learn more about Shabbat at USC Hillel please contact our Assistant Director, Andrew Max.
+To learn more about Shabbat at USC Hillel please contact our Assistant Director, Rachael Cohen.

 Shabbat in a Box

 Occasionally, in lieu of our typical Hillel-hosted dinner, we support students with an opportunity to make and share their own Shabbat dinner with friends through “Shabbat in a Box!"
 Our Shabbat boxes include challot and grape juice for kiddush (blessing Shabbat), a blessing sheet and words of Torah from the weekly parsha (Torah portion), challah, and a gift card to Trader Joe’s to go towards groceries for your meal.
 Email Rachael Cohen for more information.